Beyond Rockets: Why SpaceX’s IPO Is Really an Infrastructure Story

 Global Space Economy Reaches $626 Billion, Marking a New Phase of Growth

-Space Market Set for Trillion-Dollar Era by Decade’s End Paris, France [January, 2026] – The 12th edition of Novaspace’s Space Economy Report notes the global space economy is now on a significant growth trajectory, positioned to expand from $626.4 billion in 2025 to $1.01 trillion by 2034, a significant 5.5% CAGR.
-While growth continues to be supported by innovation, new business models, assertive government policies and expanding demand for satellite-enabled services, 2025 stands out as […]
+The 12th edition of Novaspace’s Space Economy Report notes the global space economy is now on a significant growth trajectory, positioned to expand from $626.4 billion in 2025 to $1.01 trillion by 2034, a significant 5.5% CAGR.
+While growth continues to be supported by innovation, new business models, assertive government policies and expanding demand for satellite-enabled services, 2025 stands out as a structural inflection point, marking a transition from rapid expansion toward a more mature and structured space market.

 Global Space Spending Reaches $137B, Marking a Defense‑Led Era